Simulacra as Conscious Exotica: Anthropomorphism and Role Play

 LLM-based conversational agents blur the line between problematic and unproblematic cases of anthropomorphism.
 For example, I might remark that ``the thermostat thinks it's too cold in here'' without the word ``thinks'' entailing the expectation that I could go and have a conversation with the thermostat about the weather.
 By contrast, when I say that ``ChatGPT thinks the current Wimbledon men's champion is Carlos Alcaraz'' this {\em does} come with the expectation that I could have a conversation with ChatGPT about tennis.
 Accordingly, the question of whether or not LLMs ``really'' have beliefs becomes a matter of philosophical debate.

 The position adopted in this paper, following \citep{shanahan2024talking}, is that we should be wary of taking too seriously talk of beliefs in simple LLM-based conversational agents, despite their impressive conversational skills, since they lack the means to ``participate fully in the human language game of truth''.
-Specifically, a simple LLM-based conversational agent cannot measure its words against external reality and update what it says accordingly, a capacity that is central to the concept of belief in its fullest sense.
+Specifically, a simple LLM-based conversational agent, according to the definition of ``simple'' in use here, cannot measure its words against external reality and update what it says accordingly, a capacity that is central to the concept of belief in its fullest sense.

 While it may not be appropriate to think of {\em simple} conversational agents as {\em literally} having beliefs, they can still usefully be thought of as {\em role-playing} or {\em simulating} an entity with beliefs \citep{andreas2022language, janus2022simulators, shanahan2023role}.
 LLMs encode a great deal of human knowledge, and a suitably fine-tuned and prompted base model will effectively play the part of a helpful assistant in a turn-taking setting, answering factual questions (more or less accurately) as if it believed, and had good reasons to believe, its own answers.
-In general, the role play framing allows us to use familiar folk-psychological terms to describe, explain, and predict the behaviour of LLM-based systems without falling into the trap of anthropomorphism.
+In general, the role-play framing allows us to use familiar folk-psychological terms to describe, explain, and predict the behaviour of LLM-based systems without falling into the trap of anthropomorphism.

 At the same time, architectural enhancements along the aforementioned lines, by endowing agents with various means to consult the external world, increasingly legitimise more literal talk of belief.
 This legitimising trend is set to continue with the integration of more deliberative decision making and a greater repertoire of actions \citep{yao2023react, park2023generative, vezhnevets2023generative}, gradually closing the gap between role play and authenticity, between ``mere'' mimicry and ``the real thing'', so to speak.
 The upshot is that we will increasingly be able to speak of the ``beliefs'' of a conversational agent without implied scare quotes and with fewer philosophical caveats.